theobald-software/kb.theobald-software.github.io/content/_yunio/dynamics-with-yunIO.md

 - When a customer account in Dynamics 365 Business Central is modified, a Power Automate workflow is triggered.
 - The workflow checks if the customer exists in SAP.
 - If the customer does not exist, a yunIO service writes the customer data from Dynamics 365 Business Central to SAP.
-- When the customer is created in SAP, the new SAP customer number is written back to Dynamics 365 Business Central.
+- If the customer is successfully created in SAP, the new SAP customer number is written back to Dynamics 365 Business Central.

 ### Setup in yunIO